b000rindza/anzad-pitchaya/README.md

 *Everything has a place.*

-All emotions and reactions are valid, they are welcome home.
+All emotions and reactions are valid.
 All thoughts and feedbacks have relevance.